Emergence of pseudogap from short-range spin-correlations in electron doped cuprates: Introduction

 In the presence of strong correlations, the interactions within and among various degrees of freedom often obfuscate the microscopic origin of exotic electronic phenomena \cite{FradkinReviewCupratesOrders,ReviewKeimerQuantumMat,ReviewBasov}.
-As a most prominent example, the interplay between intertwined orders \cite{PNAS_Davis_2013} continues to preclude a thorough understanding of the pseudogap phenomenon, an enigmatic state of correlated matter by now notorious from systems as diverse as unconventional superconductors \cite{Timusk_RepProgPhys_1999,Hufner_RepProgPhys_2008,Vishik_RepProgPhys_2018}, dichalcogenides \cite{PseudogapCDWBorisenko,ReviewRossnagel}, and ultracold atoms \cite{PseudogapColdAtoms,RanderiaColdAtoms,Chen_ReviewPGcoldAtoms_2014}.
-Broadly speaking, the pseudogap (PG) in the condensed matter is associated with a partial suppression of the electronic spectral weight in the vicinity of the Fermi level ($\omega$=0), and evidence for the PG has been widely reported \cite{ReviewMott_MIT}.
-This behavior may be anticipated in the presence of long-range (or mesoscopic) order, \emph{e.g.} spin- or charge-order: the loss of spectral weight in particular momentum-energy regions would be a simple consequence of the avoided crossings in the symmetry-reduced bandstructure \cite{ReviewKordyuk,NormanFermiArcModeling,PseudogapCDWBorisenko,ReviewRossnagel}.
-However, this argument is unsatisfactory in the presence of strong electronic correlations and short-range order.
-Copper-oxide high-temperature superconductors are a paradigmatic example where the origin of the PG is still debated and, for both hole- and electron-doped cuprates, a clear answer has yet to emerge \cite{Timusk_RepProgPhys_1999,Hufner_RepProgPhys_2008,Vishik_RepProgPhys_2018,FradkinReviewCupratesOrders,ReviewKordyuk,NormanFermiArcModeling,KeimerReviewNature,ThermodynYBCONematic,ReviewElecDoped}.
+As a most prominent example, the interplay between intertwined orders \cite{PNAS_Davis_2013} continues to preclude a thorough understanding of the pseudogap (PG) phenomenon, a mysterious state of correlated matter by now notorious from systems as diverse as unconventional superconductors \cite{Timusk_RepProgPhys_1999,Hufner_RepProgPhys_2008,Vishik_RepProgPhys_2018}, dichalcogenides \cite{PseudogapCDWBorisenko,ReviewRossnagel}, and ultracold atoms \cite{PseudogapColdAtoms,RanderiaColdAtoms,Chen_ReviewPGcoldAtoms_2014}.
+Broadly speaking, the PG in the condensed matter is associated with a partial suppression of the electronic spectral weight in the vicinity of the Fermi level ($\omega$=0), and evidence for the PG has been widely reported \cite{ReviewMott_MIT}.
+This behavior may be anticipated in the presence of long-range (or mesoscopic) order, \emph{e.g.} spin- or charge-order, which breaks the translational symmetry of the crystal: the loss of spectral weight in particular momentum-energy regions would be a simple consequence of the avoided crossings in the symmetry-reduced bandstructure \cite{ReviewKordyuk,NormanFermiArcModeling,PseudogapCDWBorisenko,ReviewRossnagel}.
+However, this argument may be unsatisfactory in the presence of strong electronic correlations and short-range orders with correlation length of few unit cells.
+Copper-oxide high-temperature superconductors are a paradigmatic example where the origin of the PG -- which presents different phenomenology for hole and electron doping -- is still debated, and a universal understanding has yet to emerge \cite{Timusk_RepProgPhys_1999,Hufner_RepProgPhys_2008,Vishik_RepProgPhys_2018,FradkinReviewCupratesOrders,ReviewKordyuk,NormanFermiArcModeling,KeimerReviewNature,ThermodynYBCONematic,ReviewElecDoped}.